BMP4-Studios/gesha/README.md

 - Stores Shopify variants and defaults to the smallest available bag
 - Compares coffee prices by calculating the cost per 100 grams
 - Builds preference-matched cart recommendations with ordered include keywords, exclusion keywords, and Shopify cart links

-## Data cleanup

-The scraper keeps source data recognizable rather than trying to impose a comprehensive coffee taxonomy.
-Currently, cleanup is deliberately limited:

-- Product titles, origins, and processes are lowercased, Unicode-normalized, stripped of decorative characters, and have repeated whitespace collapsed
-- Tasting-note strings are split on common separators, trimmed, lowercased, and kept in source order
-- Structured fields are extracted from labeled product-page data when available, with Shopify descriptions, tags, variants, and limited title parsing used as fallbacks
-- Other values, such as producer, varietal, altitude, roast style, and bag size, are generally stored as supplied by the roaster

-Missing metadata remains empty and is displayed as `NONE`; Gesha does not infer facts that the source does not provide.

 ## Requirements